SurveyMonkey/surveymonkey-android-sdk/README.md

 *What is the minimum Android version supported?

-The minsdk for this library is Api 11 (Android 3.x)
+As of version 2.0.0, the minsdk for this library is Api 21 (Android 5.x)